internago-ab/site/content/country/netherlands.md

 <div>

-Dutch social security is comprised of a variety of different schemes.
-These can be divided into 3 groups: National insurances, social security, and voluntary insurances.
-The first are paid as part of wage taxes, the second are paid to the tax office and the monthly tax report details this on individual employee level.
+<strong>Dutch social security is comprised of a variety of different schemes.
+These can be divided into 3 groups: National insurances, social security, and voluntary insurances. </strong><br></br>The first are paid as part of wage taxes, the second are paid to the tax office and the monthly tax report details this on individual employee level.
 The tax office shares such information with the social security office, UWV (Uitvoeringsinstituut Werknemersverzekeringen).

 <br>